awsdocs/aws-secrets-manager-docs/doc_source/enable-rotation-redshift.md

 If your VPC doesn't have access to the an internet, then you must configure your VPC with a private service endpoint for Secrets Manager\.
 The fifth of the following commands does that\.

 You use the `--application-id` parameter to specify which template to use\.
 The value is the ARN of the template\.
-For the list of templates provided by AWS and their ARNs, see [AWS Templates You Can Use to Create Lambda Rotation Functions ](reference_available-rotation-templates.md)\.
+For the list of templates provided by AWS and their ARNs, see [AWS templates you can use to create Lambda rotation functions ](reference_available-rotation-templates.md)\.

 The templates also require additional parameters provided with `--parameter-overrides`, as shown in the example that follows\.
 Secrets Manager requires this parameter to sned two pieces of information as Name and Value pairs to the template affect the rotation function creation:
 + **endpoint** – The URL of the service endpoint you want the rotation function to query\.
 Typically, this is `https://secretsmanager.region.amazonaws.com`\.